 All across the UK we’re seeing street lights and outdoor lighting being retrofitted with new environmentally friendly LED lights.
-Traditional HPS (High Pressure Sodium) and Metal Halide lamps are being replaced in a bid to green up our cities and protect our environment.
+Traditional HPS and Metal Halide lamps are being replaced, to green up our cities and protect our environment.

-While it’s true that LEDs are far less energy consumptive than older forms of lighting – allowing some local councils to reduce fuel spending by as much as 50% on street lighting – they can come at a cost, both to our environment and to ourselves.
+While it’s true that LEDs are more efficient than older forms of lighting – allowing some local councils to reduce fuel spending by as much as 50% on street lighting – they come at a cost, both to our environment and to ourselves.

 How LED Lighting Affects Health

-Bright white LEDs like those often being installed to light our cities have a much higher percentage of blue light than traditional incandescent bulbs.
+White LEDs often being installed to light our cities have a higher percentage of blue light than incandescent bulbs.

-This blue light has a proven side effect of inhibiting the production of melatonin in humans and animals.
-Melatonin is the chemical responsible for regulating sleep and wake cycles, and lowered levels of melatonin leads to disordered and dysregulated sleep.
-We know that poor sleeping habits can promote a variety of chronic health issues such as heart disease and diabetes.
+Blue light has a proven side effect of inhibiting the production of melatonin in humans and animals.
+Melatonin is the chemical responsible for regulating sleep and wake cycles.
+Low levels of melatonin leads to disordered and dysregulated sleep.
+Poor sleeping habits can promote a variety of chronic health issues such as heart disease and diabetes.

-With the replacement of warm incandescent lighting with blue and bright white LEDs across the UK there is the potential for some of these health issues to become even more widespread.
+By replacing warm incandescent lighting with blue and white LEDs there is potential for these health issues to be increased.

 The Environmental Impact of LEDs

-The damage of blue light is not limited to humans, and can have a strong impact on animal and insect life.
+The damage of blue light is not limited to humans, and can have a strong impact on animals.

-This drop in insect populations has a knock on effect on other species, including hedgehogs and small mammals who are detected less often in areas with bright LED lights.
+This drop in insect populations has a knock on effect on other species.
+Hedgehogs and small mammals (that feed on the insects) are also detected less often in areas with bright LED lights.

-Bright LED lighting can also affect song birds, who themselves have their sleep and wake cycles disturbed by these bright lights, singing earlier in the morning, and later at night.
+Bright LED lighting can affect song birds, who have their sleep and wake cycles disturbed by blue lights.
+In areas lit by LEDs they sing earlier in the morning, and later at night.
+The impact of damaging the health of wildlife populations across the country has not been fully realised yet.

-The effects of this light pollution are wide reaching, and stretch far beyond our cities and hedgerows, cutting off our connection with the night sky.
+Light pollution has wide reaching effects.
+Effects that stretch far beyond our cities and hedgerows, cutting off our connection with the night sky.

 LEDs are brightening the night sky at an ever increasing rate.
 In 2016 astronomers reported that the milky way was now obscured at night to ⅓ of the human population.

-With current estimates claiming that our night sky is brightening by 10% per year it’s even possible that in 20 years time almost all major constellations will be largely invisible to most people.
+Current estimates claim that our night sky is brightening by 10% per year.
+It’s possible that in 20 years time almost all major constellations will be largely invisible in most areas.

-Aside from its astronomical and cultural impact, the brightening of the night sky has serious environmental consequences, with many nocturnal animals such as sea turtles and migrating birds navigating by moonlight.
+Aside from its astrological and cultural impact, the brightening of the night sky has serious environmental consequences.
+Many nocturnal animals such as sea turtles and migrating birds navigate by moonlight.

 So Why Choose LED Lighting?